ray-project/ray/doc/source/serve/managing-java-deployments.md

 ```

-We deploy it as a deployment and call it through RayServeHandle:
+You can deploy it through the Java API and call it through a `RayServeHandle`:

 ```java
 import io.ray.api.Ray;